Network of Schools of Public Policy, Affairs, and Administration: Journal of Public Affairs Education

 The Journal of Public Affairs Education (JPAE) is a quarterly, peer-reviewed, academic journal of public administration education that is published by Taylor & Francis on behalf of the Network of Schools of Public Policy, Affairs, and Administration.
-The journal was established in 1995, and has been edited by Bruce D. McDonald, III (North Carolina State University) and William Hatcher (Augusta University) since 2017.
+The journal was established in 1995, and has been edited by Sara Rinfret (Northern Arizona University) and Sarah Young (Kennesaw State University) since 2024.

 The Journal of Public Administration Education was founded in 1995 by H. George Frederickson.
 Initially published in coordination with the American Society for Public Administration's Section on Public Administration Education (SPAE), the National Association of Schools of Public Affairs and Administration (NASPAA) began discussions in 1996 of sponsoring the journal.
 In the fall of 1997, Frederickson transferred ownership of the journal to NASPAA.
 Under the new ownership, NASPAA elected to change the name of the journal to the Journal of Public Affairs Education to reflect the breadth of the NASPAA's mission and to increase the appeal of the journal.
 Despite the change in name ownership, the journal has continued to maintain a loose affiliation with SPAE.

 After taking ownership of the journal, JPAE was self-published by NASPAA; however, in 2017 a publishing agreement was reached between NASPAA and Taylor & Francis.
 Since January 2018, Taylor & Francis has overseen the production and distribution of the journal.